operator-framework/operator-sdk/doc/proposals/scorecard-plugin-system.md

 ## Background

 The operator scorecard is intended to allow users to run a generic set of tests on their operators.
-Some simple checks can be performed, but more complicated tests verifying that the operator actually works are not possible to do in a generic way.
-This leads to some of the functional tests in the current scorecard implementation to be inaccurate or too insufficient to be useful.
-For more useful functional scorecard tests, we need to allow some basic user input for tests.
+The scorecard currently only has built-in tests, and it would be beneficial to allow a simple way to add or remove various tests that the scorecard can run.
+This proposal outlines a plugin system that would allow us and users to dynamically add new tests without having to compile them into the scorecard/SDK binary.

 ## Goals

-- Implement user-defined scorecard tests
+- Implement a configurable plugin based scorecard test system

-## Design overview
+## Design Overview

 ### Plugin System